slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - changing course is hard and this scares us so we look around and try to copy the courses other people took
 - If everyone is buying houses at the same time, the price of houses will go up too high and nobody will make any money.

+> *'Some people feel the rain.
+Others just get wet.' -- Bob Marley*
 > *'Whenever people agree with me I always feel I must be wrong.' -- Oscar Wilde* From Scott Adams (Dilbert):
 > Rational People: Use data and reason to arrive at truth.
 (This group is mostly imaginary.)
 > Word-Thinkers: Use labels, word definitions, and analogies to create the illusion of rational thinking.
 This group is 99% of the world.